irsath/audibene/README.md

 Code quality can be improved by:
 * tests (of course)
 * using a structured serialization format like Avro from which we can generate java classes
 * writing a proper pulsar connector (https://pulsar.apache.org/docs/en/io-overview/)
+* static codee analysis tool like sonar
+* test using locally hosted pulsar / mocking gorest api's